 How To Create and Optimize a Great Guerrilla Marketing Strategy

-If you’re a brand or marketer with lofty goals but a small budget, guerrilla marketing is enticing.
-Why?
-Because it’s a low investment, high impact strategy.
-The best guerrilla marketing strategy is big on ideas and low on expenses.
-But that requires sticking the landing, and that’s no easy feat.
-You want consumers to notice you but for the right reasons.
-Thankfully, that’s easy.
-All it takes is thinking like your audience— something you spend a lot of time doing already— and captivating them in a way aligning with what excites them.
+If you are a brand or marketer with big goals but a small budget, a guerrilla marketing strategy is hard to resist.
+It is a low-investment, high-impact approach: big on ideas and low on expenses.
+The catch is sticking the landing.
+You want customers to notice you, but for the right reasons, and that takes thinking like your audience and captivating them in a way that fits what excites them.

 The Art of Guerrilla Marketing